xaoccc/python/Python-Fundamentals/08. Python Fundamentals Exam - 26 August 2018/README.md

 When you receive the command 'end work' you should print all sold books and after that the amount of money.
 A valid book will always be in format:
 "{title} {author} {price} -> {chapter1}, {chapter2}, {chapter3} ..."
+A valid price is an integer or float number greater than 0.
 A requests for a book always will be in format: "{title}"
 ### Output
 The output should be printed on the console.